Technologicat/unpythonic/CONTRIBUTING.md

 To study a particular feature, just start from the entry point that piques your interest, and follow the definitions recursively.
 Use an IDE or Emacs's `anaconda-mode` ~for convenience~ to stay sane.
 Look at the automated tests; those double as usage examples, sometimes containing finer points that didn't make it to prose documentation.

 `curry` has some [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern), but nothing that a grep wouldn't find.
+Same goes for the multiple-dispatch system (particularly `@generic`).

 The `lazify` and `continuations` macros are the most complex (and perhaps fearsome?) parts.
 As for the lazifier, grep also for `passthrough_lazy_args` and `maybe_force_args`.
 As for continuations, read the `tco` macro first, and keep in mind how that works when reading `continuations`.
 The `continuations` macro is essentially what [academics call](https://cs.brown.edu/~sk/Publications/Papers/Published/pmmwplck-python-full-monty/paper.pdf) *"a standard [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style) transformation"*, plus some technical details due to various bits of impedance mismatch.